wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

     1. Test Perl 7 against CPAN via Module::Compatibility
 1. RELEASE 7.0.0

-# Optional items for Perl 7.
+# Once Perl 7.0.0 is released.

+1. Merge v5.32.0..blead7 commits into blead.
+1. Bump blead to 7.1.0 and release it
+1. Bump blead to 7.1.1

+## There are several options we can pursue once blead is on 7.1

+1. Review and update code in blead to convert `use v5` code to `use v7`
+    1. Review modules in `cpan/` and address orphaned code where necessary.
 1. Provide tooling to auto-upgrade code to be compatible with Perl 7.
     * Convert prototypes to use `:prototype` so they are compatible with subroutine signatures
     * detect and warn about subroutines named fc, say, state, switch, etc. (depending on what p7 defaults are chosen)
-1. Have a plan for documentation changes (7.1?)
+1. Make and execute a plan for documentation changes (7.1?)

 # FAQ